The Dangers of Cultivating a Fractured Focus – Road Map Month 5

-While it's good to desire love, peace, and joy, those are the fruit of the Spirit and not the Spirit himself.
+While it's good to desire love, peace, and joy, we sometimes forget that those are the fruit of the Spirit and not the Spirit himself.
 We can obtain them only through a relationship with the Lord.
-They come from well nourished fellowship with our Father.
+They come from well-nourished fellowship with our Father.
 When that relationship is right, we can enjoy the fruit.

 Often we try to manufacture the fruit on our own.
 Just as the kings grabbed at power and prosperity, we can grab at the fruit and hope to gain it while bypassing the relationship.
 God is the one who grants power and prosperity, but they didn't want the tediousness of cultivating a relationship with him to get what they wanted.
 They worked to manipulate the circumstances to claim it themselves.
 That never satisfies.

 Syncretism is the merging of different religious behaviors or schools of thought.
 When the Israelites opened their doors to idol worship, they were trying to merge a Biblical worldview with the worldview of the surrounding nations.
 It doesn't work.